(1) A blood-alcohol (or breath-alcohol) reading of .08 or higher;

 If drugs are detected in your system, it can be argued that the drugs are still there from a previous day's usage.
 For instance, if you smoke marijuana, scientific evidence shows that the active ingredient, THC, remains in your system for up to 30 days.
 So if you smoke pot on October 1, 2010, and are pulled over for DUI on October 26, 2010; it is possible that you may still have some THC in your blood.

-I practice criminal defense in South Florida.
+I practice criminal defense in Miami-Dade County.
 As a DUI attorney, I see all types of cases, from high breath readings to refusals to everything in between.

 If you need a DUI attorney, call me today.
 Remember to retain your DUI attorney within 10 days of arrest so that your DUI administrative hearing can be set.
 It may save your driving privilege.